 TEN 9.7.4 If a player retires prior to the official match time (as defined by TEN 7.1.3), the fulfilment of the highest rubbers should be prioritised with any lower rubbers the team is not able to fulfil being conceded.

 TEN 9.7.5 If a player retires during a rubber, the opponent shall be deemed to have won all the remaining games and sets necessary to win the rubber.

 TEN 10 Coaches Each team may have their nominated coach sitting on court for any or all rubbers in the match.
 If a team does not have a coach with them, then any team member not playing at the time may be nominated.
 Coaching advice can only be given during change of ends and the coach may only enter/leave the court during a change of ends.

 TEN 11 Scoring system

-TEN 11.3 To determine the match score the winner of each doubles rubber shall receive two points and the winner of each singles rubber shall receive two points.
+TEN 11.3 To determine the match score the winner of each doubles rubber shall receive one point and the winner of each singles rubber shall receive one point.